lagimik/PartnerCrucible/PartnerSupport.md

 ## Purpose

+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ### Global PArtner Services (GPS) Technical Team

 The Microsoft Canada Global Partner Solutions Technical Team will provide technical enablement as part of the build-with motion for your team.
 This would include the following: